netdata/netdata/README.md

 # mqtt_websockets

 Library to connect MQTT client over Websockets Secure (WSS).
-Working but currently WIP.
+Documentation is pending.
+Best way to figure out how to use the library it to look at `src\test.c`.

 ## License